JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7992 days**.

-And here is a just a random fact -  **Penguins can jump as high as 6 feet in the air**.
+And here is a just a random fact -  **There is an organization called SCROOGE in Charlottesville, Virginia that stands for Society to Curtail Ridiculous, Outrageous, and Ostentatious Gift Exchanges.
+This was formed to keep gift giving affordable and simple**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)